-H. Drainage Systeins.
+H. Drainage Systems.

-- Drainage systems shall be designed to permit the unimpeded flow of natural courses; to insure adequate drainage of all low points; and to control, as nearly as possible, storm waters generated from a one hundred year storm. - 2.
+- 1. Drainage systems shall be designed to permit the unimpeded flow of natural courses; to insure adequate drainage of all low points; and to control, as nearly as possible, storm waters generated from a one hundred year storm. - 2.
 Drainage systems for the entire subdivision area shall be designed by a professional engineer, licensed in the state of Colorado and qualified to perform such work. - 3.
 The drainage system shall be designed to consider the drainage basin as a whole and shall accommodate not only runoff from the subdivision area but also, where applicable, the system shall be designed to accommodate the runoff from those areas adjacent to and "upstream" from the subdivision itself.
 Potentially negative impacts on "downstream" properties and improvements, both public and private, shall be mitigated to a reasonable degree. - 4.
 All existing drainage features which are to be incorporated in the design shall be so identified, and all appropriate designs, details, and dimensions necessary to clearly explain proposed construction materials and elevations shall be included in the drainage plans. - 5.
-If the Final Plat for the parcel is to be presented in phases, a general drainage plan for the entire area shall be presented with the first section and appropriate development stages for the drainage system for each stage shall be indicated. - I. Livestock Fencing.
+If the Final Plat for the parcel is to be presented in phases, a general drainage plan for the entire area shall be presented with the first section and appropriate development stages for the drainage system for each stage shall be indicated.

+- I. Livestock Fencing.
 Whenever a livestock fence is removed or altered between subdivision and a County Road, State Highway, Federal lands, a stock drive, or a working livestock unit, the fence shall be replaced by adequate fencing and gates to contain the type of animal to be controlled and a minimum four wire stock fence along County roads.
-Refer to 5103.2(c). - J. Where an entire parcel is not subdivided, the subdivider must indicate his intended plans for the disposition of the remainder of the parcel.
+Refer to 5103.2(C). - J. Where an entire parcel is not subdivided, the subdivider must indicate his intended plans for the disposition of the remainder of the parcel.
+If a subdivision is developed in phases, the remaining property must retain at least 35 acres.